rmeliana/FabAcademy/docs/3Computer Aided Design/3Computer Aided Design.md

     ![](imgs/Raster command.jpg){.center style="height:400px"}
     &nbsp;

 3. There're many ways to rasterize the image.
-I think the best way is choosing the option **Colors**, and type how many of them (im my case three).
+I think the best way is choosing the option **Colors**, and type how many of them (im my case two).
 As a result, the preview is similar to the real image.

     ![](imgs/rwindow.jpg){.center style="height:400px"}
     &nbsp;